 version of the 1st semester formula sheet can be

 viewed directly.
+See the description of THE BOOK above to find out about the "image" version.
 The doc.zip file unzips to a one-page

 MS WordTM document.
 Create an empty